blockdeep/libro/src/high/Benchmark_Extrinsic_Worst_Case_Scenario.md

 ## Description

+In Substrate, benchmarks are used to measure the computational cost of runtime operations, such as extrinsics, storage accesses, and logic execution.
+These costs are quantified in **weights**, which represent the time and resources required to execute a specific operation on the blockchain.

+Through benchmarking, developers define the **`WeightInfo`** trait, which associates each extrinsic with a weight value based on the benchmarks.
+The runtime then uses these weights to enforce limits on block execution and calculate fees dynamically.

-Benchmarks that only cover typical scenarios may underestimate execution weights, potentially leading to resource overuse or transaction failures in real-world usage.
+By performing benchmarks that account for worst-case scenarios, developers ensure their runtime remains efficient, secure, and scalable under real-world conditions.
+However, benchmarks that only cover typical scenarios may underestimate execution weights, potentially leading to resource overuse or transaction failures in real-world usage.
+To ensure accurate weight calculations, benchmarks must account for the heaviest possible execution path.

 ## What should be avoided